 Illegal production facilities and energy-inefficient smaller operations are being closed throughout the heating season.
 These initiatives have been implemented quicker and larger than expected by the industry, and consequently global supply has moved into balance.
 The cutbacks have already been significant, resulting in a recovery of the aluminium price from US$0.80/lb to almost US$1.00/lb.
 Rio Tinto, the world's second largest producer, has already been a major beneficiary from the Chinese cuts.

 After many years of declining global production, we have seen zinc stocks steadily decline and prices improve markedly.
 But unlike previous cycles, smaller Chinese producers have not re-entered the market due to government controls to restrict pollution.
+Tighter supply and rising prices are likely to benefit companies such as Glencore, Teck Resources and New Century Zinc, held in the Janus Henderson Global Natural Resources portfolios.

 Liquefied natural gas